 6. Get compensation for delayed or cancelled flights

 A few years ago I had a flight scare.
 I was on my way to Florida for Christmas and a few hours into the flight, the pilot announced that we needed to turn back and land at London Heathrow as there was a hydraulic fault with the plane.
 Upon landing, we were left on the plane for a couple of hours whilst they tried to fix the fault.
 Eventually we were put in a hotel and scheduled to fly the following day as it turned out the problem couldn’t be fixed that quickly.
 Frustrating, yes, but safety comes first and I’m thankful that the issue was picked up sooner rather than later as that day could’ve ended differently.

-4 years later a colleague told me they claimed compensation for a delayed flight and got about £200.
+Some years later a colleague told me they claimed compensation for a delayed flight and got about £200.
 I did my googles and found out that if you’re delayed by more than 3 hours or your flight’s cancelled, then under EU rule 261/2004 you’re entitled to between £110 and £530 in compensation.
 You can find out more here.
-Through this, the airline offered me £530 as compensation for my cancelled flight to Florida so if you can think of any flights you’ve had that have been delayed or cancelled and fit the criteria then collect your coinsss.
+Through this, the airline offered me £530 as compensation for my cancelled flight to Florida (our flight was rescheduled for the following day so we still didn’t miss out on the holiday!) so if you can think of any flights you’ve had that have been delayed or cancelled and fit the criteria then collect your coinsss.

 Peace, love and flights.